Monte Paschi no risk for banking system after aid - Intesa CEO

 Monte Paschi, Italy's No. 3 lender, has run into difficulty since its 9-billion-euro cash purchase of Banca Antonveneta in 2007 and has become embroiled in a derivatives-related scandal.

-It is dependent on a 3.9-billion-euro package of state support, offered through so-called Monti bonds, which was cleared by the Bank of Italy on Sunday.
+It is dependent on a 3.9-billion-euro (3.3 billion pounds) package of state support, offered through so-called Monti bonds, which was cleared by the Bank of Italy on Sunday.

 Cucchiani said derivatives and speculation were essential for the functioning of the real economy.